Bradley-Stradling/Linux_Deb_Box/README.txt

 Refactoring of scripts ongoing, some may be broken at any time.
 Should be updated in list.
 (Still only human for now though so...)

-These scripts misused, in a broken, untested state, or unmonitored may cause file loss.

 This repo may be cloned or pulled to a debian based linux system.
 Copying the "Deploy_Setup.sh" to the desired user account home directory and executing will prompt a confirmation and the path to the repo folder, then deploy my aliases